 IMG_20181227_220648-2320x1740.jpg 218.75KB 2 downloads

 IMG_20181227_220700-2320x1740.jpg 287.95KB 1 downloads

 If you don't know how to solder just look up some tutorials on YouTube.
-I urge you to use it with precaution and make sure you turn off the soldering iron and unplug it from the wall when you are done.
-I almost burnt down our house from forgetting that.
+I urge you to solder with precaution and make sure you turn off the soldering iron and unplug it from the wall when you are done.
+I've had a few near misses... which is very scary.
 You can buy cheap but reasonably good soldering irons from eBay too. https://www.ebay.com...38Tlg:rk:1:pf:0

 If you want to power your head tracker via USB cable into the computer I'll have to have a look at it to see which resistors and what not you need.
 Maybe someone with experience can pitch in there.

 And there you have your head tracker.
 Your only half way there but you'll defiantly be spurred on by that amazing sense of achievement.
 Next, the camera...

 To see the IR LEDs attached to your head tracker you need a camera which can see only IR light and no visible light.
 Most web cams have a IR blocking filter which needs to be removed for our purpose.
 You then replace this with some sort of filter which blocks all visible light.
 Both film negative and the insid of a floppy disk can be used for this.
 I have also heard that you can get IR band pass filters specifically for this but dont quote me on that.
 You need to know now that this camera will be ruined and can only be used for the head tracker.
 But its worth it!